datasciencemasters/go/README.md

 ### Foundations of Data Science

 #### Problem Solving
-When there are no answers in the back of the book, how do you break down problems?
-You might think you know how to solve problems, but I can't recommend more that you learn Pólya's process.
-For extra credit, seek out resources on computer science [decomposition](http://sites.fas.harvard.edu/~libs111/files/lectures/unit1-3.pdf).
+When there are no answers in the back of the book, how do you proceed?
+Breaking down problems is a skill, one that can and should be learned.
+Follow Pólya's process, and for extra credit, seek out resources on computer science [decomposition](http://sites.fas.harvard.edu/~libs111/files/lectures/unit1-3.pdf).
  * Problem-Solving Heuristics "How To Solve It" George Pólya [Berkeley / Summary](https://math.berkeley.edu/~gmelvin/polya.pdf) [Book ```$18```](https://bookshop.org/a/2958/9780691164076)

 ### The Scientific Process & Experimentation
-It is crucial as a Data Scientist that you show integrity in your scientific process.
+It is crucial as a Data Scientist that you show integrity in and transparency of scientific process.
 Even if you've been here before, review and draw out the process diagram for the scientific method.
 - [The Scientific Process](https://courses.lumenlearning.com/waymaker-psychology/chapter/reading-the-scientific-process-replace-content/)
 - [Research Design A Step-by-Step Guide](https://www.scribbr.com/methodology/research-design/)
 - [A Quick Guide to Experimental Design](https://www.scribbr.com/methodology/experimental-design/)

 #### Querying Data
 Get familiar and comfortable with manipulating data in a database with a common relational querying language.
+There are diverse query languages, but SQL is a widely used foundation.
  * SQL School [Mode Analytics / Tutorials](http://bit.ly/sqlschool)

 ### Math & Statistics
 #### Linear Algebra
-This is the foundation of working with large samples of data.
+The foundational mathematics for working with large samples of data.
 Spend time in exercises until you feel highly confident in the key topics of Linear Algebra.
 It will serve you well.
  * An Intuitive Guide to Linear Algebra [Better Explained / Article](https://betterexplained.com/articles/linear-algebra-guide/)
  * A Programmer's Intuition for Matrix Multiplication [Better Explained / Article](https://betterexplained.com/articles/matrix-multiplication/)
  * Vector Calculus: Understanding the Cross Product [Better Explained / Article](https://betterexplained.com/articles/cross-product/)